withastro/astro/.changeset/tender-snails-accept.md

 "@astrojs/node": patch
 ---

-fix: do not append traling slash to subresource urls
+Fixes a bug where the preview server wrongly appends trailing slashes to subresource URLs.